atrocore/atropim/docs/en/faq/costs.md

 - maintenance and support, if you take out a maintenance contract for it.

-## Do I get an invoice with VAT shown?

-Yes.
-TreoLabs GmbH is a German GmbH.

-## Do I have to expect monthly fees for TreoPIM?
+## Do I have to expect monthly fees for AtroPIM?

-No, TreoPIM software is free.
-You only pay a monthly fee if you conclude a maintenance and support contract with TreoLabs GmbH.
+No, AtroPIM software is free.
+You only pay a monthly fee if you conclude a maintenance and support contract with us.
 The amount of the fees is determined by your needs and intensity of use, regardless of the number of your users.